janderland/fql/vision.md

-# Foundation QL Vision
+# Foundation QL Handbook

 Foundation QL is a query language for Foundation DB.
 FQL aims to make FDB's semantics feel natural and intuitive.
 Common patterns like index indirection and chunked range reads are first class citizens.

-> __NOTE:__ This document expects the reader to have a basic
-> knowledge of FDB, and it's tuple & directory layers.

 FQL may also be used as a [Go API](#language-integration) which is structurally equivalent to the query language.

+FQL is a work in-progress: the features mentioned in this document are not all implemented.
+Unimplemented features will be marked as such with a callout.

+This document expects the reader to have a basic understanding of Foundation DB, and it's directory & tuple layers.

-## Query Basics
+## Basics

 An FQL query looks like a key-value.
-Queries include a directory, tuple, and value.
+Queries include sections for a directory, tuple, and value.
 FQL can only access keys encoded by the directory & tuples layers.

 ```fql
 /my/directory("my","tuple")=4000